 Duncan has given lectures and presentations on many autism-related topics.
 The following three talks are examples, but he is happy to structure content and emphasis according to the requirements of a specific context or event.
 Please feel free to make contact if you would like to discuss possibilities.

 As a guideline, each of these talks can be adapted to last between 30 minutes and 1 hour.

 In this talk, Duncan looks back to his life before diagnosis.
 He recalls a childhood which, although happy, was marred by a sense of isolation and apartness.
 He describes watching other people as though they were behind a screen, and he relates his inner anguish at being unable to successfully and competently participate in the “game” of life.
-His literal, autistic perceptions emerge through sharp and entertaining recollection and observation, and he describes the tangles into which he was drawn via his undiagnosed Aspergers.
-Following a nervous breakdown at the age of twenty-one, Duncan received a diagnosis of Aspergers Syndrome, and he tells how he was at last able to learn to know and accept himself.
+His literal, autistic perceptions emerge through sharp and entertaining recollection and observation, and he describes the tangles into which he was drawn via his undiagnosed autism.
+Following a nervous breakdown at the age of twenty-one, Duncan received an autistic diagnosis, and he tells how he was at last able to learn to know and accept himself.